|

 Operating Background

-Eastern Contra Costa Transit Authority (ECCTA) was formed in 1977 as a Joint Powers Agency (JPA) consisting of the cities of Antioch, Brentwood, Pittsburg and the county of Contra Costa.
-Oakley incorporated as a city and joined in 1999.
+Eastern Contra Costa Transit Authority (ECCTA) was formed in 1976 as a Joint Powers Authority (JPA) consisting of the cities of Antioch, Brentwood, Pittsburg and the county of Contra Costa.
+Oakley incorporated as a city and joined in 2000.
 ECCTA is governed by an eleven-member board of directors composed of two appointed by each of the mayors of Antioch, Brentwood, Oakley, and Pittsburg, two appointed by the Contra Costa County Board of Supervisors, and one member at large.
-ECCTA operates fixed-route and paratransit service under the name "Tri Delta Transit" and contracts with a private company, First Transit, for the operation of the buses.
+ECCTA operates fixed-route and paratransit service under the name "Tri Delta Transit" and contracts with a private company, Transdev, for the operation of the buses.

 Milestones